RossDarker/A5-A6X-Blobs-Dumper/README.txt

 Dumping Onboard Blobs on A5 to A6X devices

 Note that Step 6 only works on Mac OS X versions that are Yosemite (10.10), or below.
-Confirmed to work on Mountain Lion (10.8) and Mavericks (10.9)
+Confirmed to work on Mountain Lion (10.8), Mavericks (10.9) and Yosemite (10.10)

 Step 1 (Preparing 1):
 	•	On your device install these packages from Cydia: "Core Utilities", "Core Utilities (/bin)", and "OpenSSH" Step 2 (Device Info):
 	•	Open up a terminal window
-	•	Cd into where the scripts are: e.g. cd ~/Downloads/dumpblobs/
+	•	Cd into where the scripts are: e.g. cd ~/Downloads/A5-A6X-Blobs-Dumper-master/
-	•	Now find the model of your device, connect device to computer, open iTunes, open the tab of your device, and click on the Serial Number, until "Model Identifier" shows up, this is your device model
+	•	Now find the model of your device, connect device to computer, open iTunes, open the tab of your device, and click on the Serial Number, until "Model Identifier" or “Product Type” shows up, this is your device model
 	•	Also note down the iOS version your device is currently on for later!
 Step 3 (Downloading files):
 	•	In terminal, run ./prepare <device model> <ios version>